Margaret Pitt Morison

-Margaret Lillian Pitt Morison (3 December 1900 – 12 December 1985) was an Australian architect active in the 20th century.
+Margaret Lillian Pitt Morison (3 December 1900 – 12 December 1985) was an Australian architect.
 She was the first female architect member in Western Australia.
 As a practitioner, educator and historian, she made important contributions to Australian architecture during the 19th and 20th most prominently in Western Australia.

-Biography

-Personal life
+Early and personal life

 Her father, George Pitt Morison, was a well known Australian painter and member of the WA Society of Arts, exhibiting from 1902 and 1906.

 Morison was born in North Perth.

+She was educated at the St Hilda's Anglican School for Girls and Perth Modern School.

+Career

-She was educated at the Girls’ High School and Perth Modern School.
-In 1920 Morison was articled to Geoffrey Edwin Summerhayes and completed her training with the firm of Eales & Cohen.
+In 1920, Morison was articled to Geoffrey Edwin Summerhayes and completed her training with the firm of Eales & Cohen.
 She was registered as Western Australia's first female architect in October 1924.
 Late in 1925 she travelled to Melbourne, with her parents and in the following year she started working with the architectural firm, Cedric Ballantyne before studying at the University of Melbourne's Architectural Atelier.
 She then joined the firm, A. & K. Henderson.
-In 1929 she returned to Perth and joined an architectural firm established by F.G.B.
-Hawkins, where she worked on the design of the Atlas Assurance Company Office from 1930 to 1931.
+In 1929 she returned to Perth and joined an architectural firm established by F. G. B. Hawkins, where she worked on the design of the Atlas Assurance Company Office from 1930 to 1931.
 In the early 1930s, Morison joined the Poster Studios, a commercial art business established by architects Harold Krantz, John Oldham and Colin Ednie-Brown.
 She then undertook the design of the Myola Club in Claremont with Krantz in 1934.

 During the following years, she worked mainly for Oldham, Boas and Ednie-Brown, where she did the interior detailing of the Adelphi Hotel, the remodelling of the Karrakatta Club in 1936 and the detailing of the Emu Brewery from 1936 to 1938.

 In the late 1930s, she established herself as an architectural designer and set up her own practice with Heimann (Heinz) Jacobsohn.
 The practice, however, closed due to the outbreak of World War II.

 She worked for the Commonwealth Department as a camouflage officer in 1942.
 She then went to Melbourne and was employed by architect H. Vivian Taylor, returning to Perth in 1948 where she taught an architectural course at Old Perth Technical School until 1962.

 At the 1953 Western Australian state election, Pitt Morison stood as an Australian Labor Party candidate for the Legislative Assembly seat of Nedlands.
 Although she was not elected, there was a swing away from the sitting member Charles Court.

 In 1967, she commenced work for the City Planners Department at the City of Perth as an assistant research officer, continuing until 1971.
 In 1971, she was employed by the University of Western Australia in the School of Architecture and Fine Arts as a research officer, where she remained until her death in 1985.

 In 1979 she was made a Life Fellow of the Royal Australian Institute of Architects.
 In the same year she published Western Towns and Buildings, with co-editor John White, a comprehensive study of 19th and 20th century Western Australian Architecture.